AthletiFi/card-factory/docs/front-card-generation.md

 2. When prompted, choose a destination to save the SVG files.
 3. Repeat as necessary if you have single digits, double digits, long last names, etc (there are different text layer template files for each of these).

+> [!TIP]
+> You can optionally save any of these Illustrator scripts to '/Applications/Adobe Illustrator 2024/Presets.localized/en_US/Scripts/' to have it appear directly in the scripts menu.

 ## 3. Merge Text Layers with Player Photos

 ### 3.1 Prepare Files